kaazing/javascript.client/amqp-0-9-1/README.md

 # View a Running Demo

-To view demos of clients built with these projects, see [kaazing.org](http://kaazing.org/)
+To view demos of clients built with this project, see [kaazing.org](http://kaazing.org/)